GhoCentric/ghost-prototype/ghost-engine/README.md

 Ghost introduces **stateful emotional inertia**, not just value smoothing.

 ## Packaged Demos

-Ghost includes several small demos that each prove a different layer of the engine.
+Ghost includes three small demos that each prove a different layer of the engine.

 ### Proof Demo